magnet-clip/wm-test/README.md

 # Autosuggest

-This repo shows what I managed to recall from the task I had.
+This repo shows an improved version of solution for a test task.
+Not sure I managed to recall everything what was requested though.

 Main improvement is a fix for debounced promise.
 Also I had to implement some backend to make it work.